waltont8/AdventOfCode2020/README.md

 ## Day 9:Encoding Error
 Pretty easy again.
 List comprehension to generate the possible ranges and then a liberal sprinkling of arrows in part 2.

+## Day 10:Adapter Array
+Part one was just some data fiddling.
+Part two was much harder.
+I tried a brute force approach, because often this just works with haskell because of some behind-the-scenes magic.
+Not this time!
+Had to have a think about how the list could be split into subsections on gaps of 3 that couldn't be moved.
+There are two functions here.
+One that spits the list on 3gaps and one that finds all possible routes through the sub lists.